Reviving Stale Updates: Data-Free Knowledge Distillation for Asynchronous Federated Learning: Conclusion

 \section{Conclusion}

-Asynchronous federated learning algorithms offer the scalability required for large-scale decentralized training and cross-device FL, yet suffer from the staleness of delayed updates.
+Asynchronous federated learning algorithms offer the scalability required for large-scale decentralized training and cross-device FL, yet suffer from staleness.
 Although stale updates can hinder convergence, they still contain valuable information about the clients' local data.
-In this work, we introduced \ours{}, a scalable asynchronous FL framework that extracts and transfers this information through data-free knowledge distillation.
+We introduce \ours{}, a scalable asynchronous FL framework that extracts and utilizes this information through data-free knowledge distillation.
 By combining lightweight meta-learned synthetic data generation with multi-teacher distillation, our approach effectively mitigates staleness while preserving data privacy and system efficiency.
-Extensive experiments on vision and text tasks demonstrate that \ours{} substantially improves convergence speed and final accuracy compared to existing asynchronous baselines.
-Looking ahead, extending our framework with pretrained generative models for applicable data modalities presents a promising direction, as high-quality public generative models continue to advance.
+Experiments on vision and text tasks demonstrate that \ours{} significantly improves convergence speed and final accuracy over baselines.
+Extending \ours{} with pretrained generative models for applicable data modalities presents a promising direction.

-\subsubsection{Acknowledgements}
+\section{Acknowledgements}

 This work was partially supported by the US National Science Foundation under grants CNS-2106891 and CNS-2409138 to CJW and CCF 2045694, CNS-2112471, CPS-2111751, and ONR N00014-23-1-2149 to GJ.